How to collect unpaid invoices: Templates and scripts

 What is an unpaid invoice?

-An unpaid invoice is any bill that hasn’t been settled by the due date.
-Late payments, disputes, or a client’s financial difficulties can all lead to unpaid invoices—and if left unresolved, they can disrupt cash flow and slow down business operations.
+An unpaid invoice, also called an open invoice, is any bill not settled by its due date.
+Late payments, disputes, or a client’s financial difficulties can all cause invoices to go unpaid.
+If left unresolved, they can disrupt cash flow and slow operations.

-• Unclear payment terms: Vague or inconsistent terms create confusion and lead to delays.
+- Unclear payment terms: Vague or inconsistent payment terms create confusion and invite delays

-• Invoice errors: Missing details or incorrect amounts can cause disputes.
+- Invoice errors: Missing details, wrong amounts, or incorrect formatting can cause disputes and rework

 How do unpaid invoices hurt businesses?